 What Nanoannie and Kapera find at the Smythe’s Pharm is more than the girls bargained for.
 The hab has been trashed and there are dead bodies buried in the backyard!
 If that wasn’t bad enough, the girls crash the rover and Kapera gets kidnapped by Facers who claim her parents are murderers!
 Between Renegade Nuns, Facers, and corp geeks, Nanoannie and Kapera don’t know who to trust or where to go.
 Kapera only wants to find her parents so they can get to Earth Orbitals and she can be treated for her leukemia.
 Nanoannie wants to help her friend and experience a little bit of Mars before selling her contract to the first corp that offers to buy it.

-Life isn’t easy when you’re just as a couple of Mars Girls looking for excitement, fun, and adventure and trouble follows you around… Read the rest of this entry
+Life isn’t easy when you’re just as a couple of Mars Girls looking for excitement, fun, and adventure and trouble follows you around… Continue reading “A Review of Mars Girls”

 Sizing up Powers’ influence on country music, Country Music Television has noted that throughout his 50-year career, Powers has “demonstrated a dedication to broadening the perimeters of country & western, particularly in creating a fusion of country honky-tonk and swing jazz.
 This interest runs throughout Powers’ career,” while his hometown Austin Chronicle has affectionately concluded that “Powers’ name stands alongside some of country music’s most enduring classics.”
 Now, for the first time, in the pages of his memoirs, “THE SPREE OF ’83,” Freddy recounts first-hand the highly-entertaining and emotionally-touching story behind his decades-long roller-coaster ride through the music business, to the top of the charts, and his inspiring struggle in recent years battling Parkinson’s disease, all while his legacy endured through generations of fans.
 Helping Freddy tell his story are exclusive interviews from fellow country music legends WILLIE NELSON, MERLE HAGGARD, John Rich, Tanya Tucker, The Voice finalist/Powers’ protégé Mary Sarah, and hosts of other Nashville luminaries.